apposed/appose/docs/faq.rst

 Can I run multiple tasks in parallel?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Yes, create multiple tasks and they will run concurrently (depending on worker implementation):
+Yes, create multiple tasks and they will run concurrently:

 .. tabs::